zstarm/networkServer_starman/README.md

 ## Update: September 26, 2024

-Adding fucntionality to read and retrieve messages sent to sever a client
+Adding functionality to read and retrieve messages sent to sever a client